Teaching Social Skills

 -Showing sports(wo)manship

-Click here to read possible definitions (but try to define the behaviors first...no cheating!)
+Click here to read possible definitions (but try to define the behaviors first...
+No cheating!)

 (See the home page link on "task analysis" if you are unclear on how to conduct this procedure)